TechnicallyAustin/project-ideas/README.md

 - Contact

 # Neighboorhood or Community Central IT Support and House Calls
+- Provide IT support for neighbors in need
+    - Undercuts Apple Genius bar appointments
+    - provides a point of support for non apple devices
+    - Emergency support requests
+    - Local and immediate support
+    -
 - Operate in Master Planned Communities
 - Create a ticketing System that can route voicemails and texts into tickets
 - create a pricing strucutre